Canadian National Railway (NYSE:CNI) Sees Unusually-High Trading Volume

-CNI has been the topic of several research reports.
-Argus raised Canadian National Railway from a “hold” rating to a “buy” rating and set a $145.00 target price on the stock in a research report on Thursday, February 17th.
+A number of brokerages recently commented on CNI.
+National Bank Financial decreased their price target on Canadian National Railway from C$172.00 to C$168.00 in a research report on Friday, April 8th.
+Desjardins decreased their price target on Canadian National Railway from C$173.00 to C$172.00 in a research report on Thursday, April 28th.
+Argus upgraded Canadian National Railway from a “hold” rating to a “buy” rating and set a $145.00 price target on the stock in a research report on Thursday, February 17th.
 They noted that the move was a valuation call.
-Desjardins cut their target price on Canadian National Railway from C$173.00 to C$172.00 in a research report on Thursday, April 28th.
-StockNews.com began coverage on Canadian National Railway in a research report on Thursday, March 31st.
-They set a “hold” rating on the stock.
-Raymond James downgraded Canadian National Railway from an “outperform” rating to a “market perform” rating in a research report on Friday, April 22nd.
-Finally, Deutsche Bank Aktiengesellschaft increased their price target on Canadian National Railway from $137.00 to $142.00 and gave the stock a “buy” rating in a research report on Thursday, January 27th.
-Eighteen investment analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
-According to data from MarketBeat.com, the stock currently has a consensus rating of “Hold” and a consensus target price of $147.76.
+Deutsche Bank Aktiengesellschaft raised their price target on Canadian National Railway from $137.00 to $142.00 and gave the stock a “buy” rating in a research report on Thursday, January 27th.
+Finally, JPMorgan Chase & Co. decreased their price target on Canadian National Railway from C$171.00 to C$159.00 in a research report on Friday, April 8th.
+Eighteen investment analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat, Canadian National Railway currently has an average rating of “Hold” and an average target price of $147.76.

-The firm also recently declared a quarterly dividend, which will be paid on Thursday, June 30th.
-Shareholders of record on Thursday, June 9th will be issued a $0.586 dividend.
-This represents a $2.34 annualized dividend and a dividend yield of 2.11%.
-The ex-dividend date of this dividend is Wednesday, June 8th.
-This is an increase from Canadian National Railway’s previous quarterly dividend of $0.58.
-Canadian National Railway’s dividend payout ratio is 42.10%.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, June 30th.
+Stockholders of record on Thursday, June 9th will be issued a dividend of $0.586 per share.
+This is a boost from Canadian National Railway’s previous quarterly dividend of $0.58.
+This represents a $2.34 annualized dividend and a dividend yield of 2.04%.
+The ex-dividend date is Wednesday, June 8th.
+Canadian National Railway’s payout ratio is 42.10%.

-Hedge funds and other institutional investors have recently made changes to their positions in the business.
-Congress Wealth Management LLC DE purchased a new stake in shares of Canadian National Railway in the fourth quarter valued at about $378,000.
-First Republic Investment Management Inc. increased its holdings in shares of Canadian National Railway by 4.0% during the 3rd quarter.
-First Republic Investment Management Inc. now owns 187,791 shares of the transportation company’s stock worth $21,718,000 after buying an additional 7,241 shares during the last quarter.
-W.G.
-Shaheen & Associates DBA Whitney & Co raised its position in shares of Canadian National Railway by 3.0% in the 3rd quarter.
-W.G.
-Shaheen & Associates DBA Whitney & Co now owns 39,138 shares of the transportation company’s stock worth $4,526,000 after buying an additional 1,132 shares during the period.
-Howland Capital Management LLC purchased a new position in shares of Canadian National Railway in the 4th quarter worth $209,000.
-Finally, NuWave Investment Management LLC purchased a new position in shares of Canadian National Railway in the 4th quarter worth $574,000.
+Institutional investors have recently bought and sold shares of the stock.
+Ahrens Investment Partners LLC acquired a new position in shares of Canadian National Railway in the fourth quarter worth approximately $27,000.
+Hanson & Doremus Investment Management lifted its stake in shares of Canadian National Railway by 294.1% in the first quarter.
+Hanson & Doremus Investment Management now owns 201 shares of the transportation company’s stock worth $27,000 after acquiring an additional 150 shares during the period.
+Tyler Stone Wealth Management acquired a new position in shares of Canadian National Railway in the fourth quarter worth approximately $30,000.
+Holloway Wealth Management LLC lifted its stake in shares of Canadian National Railway by 187.5% in the first quarter.
+Holloway Wealth Management LLC now owns 230 shares of the transportation company’s stock worth $31,000 after acquiring an additional 150 shares during the period.
+Finally, Dixon Hughes Goodman Wealth Advisors LLC acquired a new position in shares of Canadian National Railway in the fourth quarter worth approximately $32,000.
 70.92% of the stock is currently owned by institutional investors.

 Canadian National Railway Company, together with its subsidiaries, engages in the rail and related transportation business.
 The company's portfolio of goods includes petroleum and chemicals, grain and fertilizers, coal, metals and minerals, forest products, intermodal, and automotive products serving exporters, importers, retailers, farmers, and manufacturers.